NOBODY likes tall weeds. While some weeds can be pulled by hand or hit with the lawn mower, others are more of a problem.

 If you live in an urban or other area where your neighbors houses are close to yours, you’ll want to take into account how loud your device is going to be.
-The actual trimmer head isn’t very loud at all – but a gasoline-powered mower can certainly wake up your neighbors even through closed windows.
-It might not be a primary concern, but if there’s no reason to tick off your neighbors with a loud tool, why do it?
+The actual trimmer head isn’t very loud at all – but gas weed eaters can certainly wake up your neighbors even through closed windows.
+It might not be a primary concern to you, but if there’s no reason to tick off your neighbors with a loud gas trimmer, why do it?

 ANGLED SHAFTS VS. STRAIGHT SHAFTS

 Some weed eaters will have a shaft that has a 90 degree bend at the trimming blade.
 Other string trimmers will be straight.
 The best weed eaters can have either shaft – both have their time and place.

 Curved shaft string trimmers will be easier to use and manage.
 The slight angle makes easier to guide the trimmer nylon string to hit exactly where you need it most of the time.